Nintendo Switch Games – Our list of the best games so far

 Both games are episodic in nature which is great for one the go gaming, that said Revelations 2 episodes are quite lengthy.

 Another thing to note is both games feature a comprehensive raid mode which could be sold as their own separate games and are really quite addictive.
-The play a little like the old mercenaries mode from Resident Evil 4.
+The raid mode plays a little like the old mercenaries mode from Resident Evil 4.

 Both games are a must have for any survival horror fan, if you had to choose one though go with the latter.

-I could go on and list the obvious but that is not what I intended this article to be about, That said if you haven’t played Zelda BOTW, Super Mario Odyssey what the hell are you waiting for?
+I could go on and list the obvious but that is not what I intended this article to be about, That said if you haven’t played Zelda BOTW, Super Mario Odyssey or Mario Kart 8 Deluxe then what in hell are you waiting for!?

 One final game I must mention is Stardew Valley.
 If you have never played it, please rectify this immediately!
 I brought it 3 weeks ago and so far have sunk in 54 hours!!